mshoush/Prescriptive-monitoring-Causal-Inference/README.md

 # Reproduce results:
-To reproduce esults, please run the
+To reproduce esults, please run the following:

+* First use the following command to install required packages from a venv.

+                                     conda env create -f venv.yml

-* run the .ipynb notebook
+* Next, please execute the following notebook to run the all experiments.

+                                     run_experiments.ipynb